 Looking for your next great European adventure with a group of friends?
 Maybe a romantic weekend getaway with your partner for Valentine’s Day?
 Whether you’re taking the train or driving in Europe, these are some of the most stunning destinations that Europe has to offer.

-There’s more to Europe’s natural side than mountains.
-Le Grand Canyon du Verdon is France’s answer to the Grand Canyon.
-The scenery is dramatic, with overpowering slabs of white and salmon-colored limestone plunging impossible distances to the snaking Verdon River far below.
-The canyon is best seen by driving along its left bank, though adventurous travelers can hike down into the canyon.
+One of the world’s great canyons, the Verdon Gorge is truly dramatic.
+The landscape is awash with overpowering slabs of white- and salmon-colored limestone plunging nearly impossible distances t the snaking Verdon River far below.
+Verdon Gorge is best seen by driving along the left bank, where narrow roads are full of switchbacks and almost precarious cliffs.
+Feeling adventurous and have a bit more time on your hands?
+You can also hike down into the canyon.

 Italy: Cinque Terre National Park

 Comprised of five of the most picturesque villages you’ll ever see, Cinque Terre became Italy’s very first national park in 1999.
 This coastal area of Liguria is inaccessible to vehicles and is full of stunning hiking trails (there are 48 to choose from) and boat rides to help you take in the dramatic landscape in these coastal villages.
 After you’ve enjoyed Cinque Terre’s incredible scenery, tuck into a hearty serving of trofie (the local pasta shape) with its most logical partner: freshly prepared pesto.

 The five villages each have their own distinct charms to them.
 Some are best known for their top-notch beaches, while others boast the best restaurants.
 The great equalizer of these villages is you’ll probably take the train (or hike) to get to them.